civican/legisinfo/42-1/bills/S-5/bill_text.md

 ### Section 15

-      **(1)** No manufacturer or retailer shall sell a tobacco product unless the package containing it displays, in the prescribed form and manner, the information required by the regulations about the product and its emissions, and about the health hazards and health effects arising from the use of the product and from its emissions.
+      **(1)** No manufacturer or retailer shall sell a tobacco product unless the product and the  package containing it display, in the prescribed form and manner, the information required by the regulations about the product and its emissions, and about the health hazards and health effects arising from the use of the product and from its emissions.

   **(2)** Section 15 of the Act is amended by adding the following after subsection (1):

-    **(1.1)** No manufacturer shall package a tobacco product unless the package containing it displays, in the prescribed form and manner, the information required by the regulations about the product and its emissions and about the health hazards and health effects arising from the use of the product and from its emissions.
+    **(1.1)** No manufacturer shall package a tobacco product unless the product and the package containing it display, in the prescribed form and manner, the information required by the regulations about the product and its emissions and about the health hazards and health effects arising from the use of the product and from its emissions.

   **(3)** Subsections 15(2) and (3) of the Act are replaced by the following: